Paris scheme showcases tycoon's battery car gamble

 But Autolib, which is bigger than similar schemes in the German cities of Berlin and Stuttgart, is undeniably a shop window for French billionaire Vincent Bollore.

-The four-seat mini sedans, styled by Ferrari- and Maserati-designer Pininfarina (PNNI.MI), have become a familiar sight parked in bays along the streets of Paris.
+The four-seat mini sedans, styled by Ferrari- and Maserati-designer Pininfarina, have become a familiar sight parked in bays along the streets of Paris.
 For Bollore, the project is an opportunity to show off the cars and win export orders for their lithium-metal-polymer battery technology.

 This year the company plans to launch the system in two other French cities, Bordeaux and Lyon, and list part of its electric-car division on the Paris bourse.